-The word “couscous” comes from the Arabic “kus-kus,” which means “to crush” or “to grind.”
-This name reflects the preparation process of this dish, which consists of wheat granules.
+The word “couscous” comes from the Arabic “kus-kus,” which means “to crumble” or “to grind.”
+This name reflects the process of preparing this dish, which consists of wheat granules.

-Couscous is made from semolina, which makes it a source of carbohydrates, but it also contains some vitamins and minerals, adding value to its nutritional profile.
+Couscous is made from semolina, making it a source of carbohydrates, but it also contains some vitamins and minerals, adding value to its nutritional profile.

 Although traditionally couscous is considered a staple dish in North African countries, it can also be found in other cuisines around the world.